matherose/matherose/README.md

 # Welcome to my virtual playground! ☕️

 Hey there, I'm **Matherose**, a 23-year-old French developer and system administrator hailing from the land of baguettes and croissants.
-But trust me, it's not all clichés! (except that I'm incredibly handsome and single)
+But trust me, it's not all clichés! (except that I'm incredibly handsome)

 ## My Mantra: "Light is Right" 💡